Instructor, Alaska Expedition 2

-- Education: Yale University, bachelor’s degree in American studies
+- Education: College of St. Benedict, bachelor’s degree in biology and environmental studies